The Best Enduro Mountain Bikes of 2016

 Pivot Mach 6 — We would take any of the other bikes first, but this one would be a good all-around bike for more moderate trails if you can comfortably fit the reach.

 Our testers have very different backgrounds but came to very similar conclusions.
 The Santa Cruz Nomad and the Yeti SB5.5c were undeniably superior enduro mountain bikes.
 The Santa Cruz for a gravity day and the Yeti to take you to the horizon and beyond.
 The Ibis Mojo HD3 was a solid third place, well liked by all but not able to crack the veneer on our winners.
 However, if you are a less aggressive rider who loves popping off every rock and roaring through turns, but are unlikely to hit the high speeds the Santa Cruz requires for playful action, the Ibis could be your bike.
-Particularly if you upgrade the rear suspension.
+This is particularly if you upgrade the rear suspension.
 But don't choose it just for its climbing abilities.
 As one tester said, "the Santa Cruz climbs just as well and it's more fun downhill, so why would you go with the Ibis?"
 The Specialized Enduro had a solid foundation but failed to bring it together in the build details.
 The Pivot Mach 6's cockpit was just wrong.
 These last two were a bit confused and left us the same.

-Our testers are extremely experienced current or previous racers — two uber aggressive enduro descenders, one all-mountain charger, and one excessively efficient, national-award-winning cross country guru who has a passion for big descents.
+Our testers are extremely experienced current or previous racers — two uber aggressive enduro descenders, one all-mountain charger, and one excessively efficient, national award winning cross country guru who has a passion for big descents.
 It's important to get such a range of opinion because bikes made for the ups and downs of enduro racing also make solid all-mountain machines that can take the big hits.
 This diversity of opinion makes us super confident in our conclusions.
 While we varied somewhat in our opinions of the bottom tier bikes, every single one of us agreed on the incredible abilities of our two award winners.
 Here's a little insight into our riding lives:

 Paul Tindal, Lead Tester